LLNL/mhysa/doc/Examples.md

 \page petsc_examples PETSc Examples

-The following are some examples that use implicit or semi-implicit (IMEX) time integration.
+The following are some examples that use explicit, implicit or semi-implicit (IMEX) time integration methods implemented in PETSc (https://www.mcs.anl.gov/petsc/).
 To run them, HyPar needs to be compiled \b with \b PETSc.
-Familiarity with using PETSc (https://www.mcs.anl.gov/petsc/) is assumed.
+Familiarity with using PETSc is assumed.
 In general, any example or simulation can use PETSc time-integrators (assuming HyPar is compiled with PETSc) by specifying the PETSc inputs through a
 <B>.petscrc</B> file.
 The file